top of page

 Valentine’s Day in France: Romantic Traditions

-France is often seen as one of the most romantic countries in the world, so it’s no surprise that Valentine’s Day is taken seriously by many couples.
+France is often seen as one of the most romantic countries in the world, so here are the most popular ways French couples celebrate Valentine's Day:

 • Couples exchange cards (des cartes), flowers (des fleurs), and chocolates (des chocolats)